 ODP or its Designee

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and mo New providers may be qualified more frequently deper assigned to.
+At least once during a 3-year monitoring cycle and more New providers may be qualified more frequently deper assigned to.

-Appendix C: Participant Services

-C-1/C-3: Service Specification
+Appendix C: Participant Services C-1/C-3: Service Specification

 State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

-specified in statute.
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
 Service Title:

 Small Group Employment

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03022 ongoing supported employment, group

-or capponed in projection

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-1 П

 Service Definition (Scope):

 Category 4: Sub-Category 4: